sohey-dr/foreapere-backend-rust/README.md

 # foreapere-backend-rust
-The backend of forepere, a Rust with DDD implementation.
+The backend of foreapere, a Rust with Layered Architecture implementation.